DooMdf/Codiad-Storm-Theme/README.md

 - Minimalistic theme.
 - Plugins should work fine, little graphic bugs may occur.
 - New favicon for Codiad.
-- Support for Codiad pull #559 sidebars width will be auto detected.
+- Support for Codiad (pull request #559) sidebars width will be auto detected.
 - Tabs width depends on file name length (200px max).

 ### Preview: